RaiuXL/shift-notes-api/README.md

 # Shift Notes App 📝
 Small CRUD app for documenting resident and staff shift notes.

-> **Tagline:** A simple web app for caregivers to log and review shift notes without a full EHR system.
+A simple web app for caregivers to log and review shift notes without a full EHR system.

----

 ## 1. Project Overview